GENEROSITY conference – call for extracts extended

-The deadline for GENEROSITY conference abstract submission is Monday 15 January 2018.
+The deadline for GENEROSITY conference abstract submission has been extended to Monday 5th February 2018.

 GENEROSITY is associated with the act of giving or sharing more than is necessary, with gifting, with bravery, with notions of a benefactor and a recipient, and with a quality of being plentiful or expansive.
 From an architectural perspective, interpretations are many and various.
 Alberto Perez Gomez writes of poïesis in architecture as ‘signifying the sort of technical making proper to humans: a poetic making in the sense that it always aimed at more than preserving life.’
 Eileen Grey is more explicit, stating that ‘a house is not a machine-à-habiter.
 It is man’s […] continuation, his spreading out, his spiritual emanation.’
 George Bataille, meanwhile, suggests that ‘everything conspires to obscure the basic movement that tends to restore wealth to its function, to gift-giving, to squandering without reciprocation…’

 From a stance of celebrating and questioning architecture’s potential for generosity, this call for papers invites academics and creative practitioners to explore ways in which architecture aspires to, or may be expected to, give more than is necessary.
 This could be considered within the current economic context of austerity or within the broader historic context of a discipline often working in frameworks focused on cost and quantitative measurement.
 Reflections are welcomed which critically examine themes of GENEROSITY as related to architecture and related fields, whether they be from a conceptual or theoretical position, embedded in everyday processes and expectations of practice, or from considerations of procurement, regulation, and policy.
 Possible themes include, but are not limited to: